In the past 5 years or so it seems as though a cooler war has begun.

 Day three experienced more of the same, a little bit more melt, but still lots of ice.
 High Temp: 74 degrees.

 After the third day, the water and ice were getting pretty low in the Coleman Xtreme.
 It definitely was looking like the Yeti was starting to outpace the Coleman.
 High Temp: 72 degrees.

 The Coleman Xtreme was officially done on the 5th day (this included the start day).
 No ice was left but the water was still very cold.
 It would definitely be time to pack in some more ice or wrap up your camping trip.
 The Yeti wasn’t too far behind either, it had roughly 10% of its ice left in the cooler.
 High Temp: 70 degrees.

 After 6 Days

-In the end, if price isn’t your deciding factor, the Yeti Cooler is still an amazing cooler.
-It will keep your food cold for an incredible amount of time, last a life time and is safe to bring on any camping trip.
-You can purchase a 42 qt Yeti Tundra from Amazon for $379.99 (with free shipping!).
+In the end, if the price isn’t your deciding factor, the Yeti Cooler is still an amazing cooler.
+It will keep your food cold for an incredible amount of time, last a lifetime and is safe to bring on any camping trip.
+You can purchase the Yeti Tundra 45 below:

 On the other hand, the Coleman Xtreme is an incredible cooler for the price.
-For roughly $60 you can have a cooler that will keep your food cold for an entire camping trip.
-While it may not last a life time, it also doesn’t come across as cheaply made, it is definitely a solid cooler.
-You can purchase the 52 qt Coleman Xtreme from Amazon for $64.54.
+For roughly $30-90 you can have a cooler that will keep your food cold for an entire camping trip.
+While it may not last a lifetime, it also doesn’t come across as cheaply made, it is definitely a solid cooler.
+You can purchase the Coleman Xtreme below: